Last

 2006 The

-White House Historical Association in association with Scala Publishers ** we own this book The
+White House Historical Association in association with Scala Publishers ** we own this book

-Readers Digest Association, Inc. The
+Readers Digest Association, Inc. Pleasantville,

 George Washington Collection by: Carol Borchert Cadou